 Integrating Substance Use Disorder Treatment and Primary Care

-Policy brief discussing primary care's role in identifying, managing, and treating substance use disorders.
-Explores state-level options that can be used to strengthen primary care systems such as payment and delivery reform, provider education and training, prescription drug monitoring programs, and medication-assisted treatment.
-Also examines the Screening, Brief Intervention, and Referral to Treatment (SBIRT) approach, and how access barriers may affect SBIRT implementation in rural areas.
+Discusses the role of primary care providers in improving access to substance use treatment, particularly for alcohol and opioid use disorders.
+Explores state-level options, such as Medicaid payments, continuing medical education (CME) requirements, and prescription drug monitoring programs.
+Examines the Screening, Brief Intervention, and Referral to Treatment (SBIRT) approach, and how access barriers may affect SBIRT implementation in rural areas.

 Charles Townley, Hannah Dorr